 Who We Are

-The Board has representation from government, the provider community, people who have experienced homelessness and other relevant community stakeholders.
+The CoC Board approves all CoC policies procedures, and funding decisions, with input from the CoC Advisory Committee, subcommittees/workgroups, and the City of Philadelphia Office of Homeless Services.
+The Board has representation from City government, the service provider community, people who have experienced homelessness and other relevant community stakeholders.

 Interested stakeholders who do not sit on the CoC Board can join the CoC to provide input and advice on issues including, but not limited to: